 Nonetheless, it’s a really nice white sand beach with warm blue water.

 Now that it’s owned by the hotel, you can expect the bathrooms and facilities to be in tip top shape.

 There are many brand new beach chairs and umbrellas all around, so you wont have a problem claiming a comfortable spot for yourself.

 Aquasol Beach Park / Walter Fletcher Beach

 If you’re coming to Montego Bay on a Cruise Ship, Aquasol will be the closest beach to the port.

-One benefit is that is has way less people on a ship days, so you wont feel clustered.
+One benefit is that it has way fewer people on ship days, so you won’t feel clustered.